scimusmn/boxen-setup/README.md

 *Resist the urge to cancel out of the process.
 It can cause errors while software is compiling.*

+## What does it do?
+1. Creates the Boxen directory
+1. Sets the correct permissions
+1. Clones our Boxen manifest
+1. Runs Boxen for the first time, ignoring encryption requirement, with debug mode enabled.

+We enable debug just because the first run takes a pretty long time (tens of minutes to hours) and it's helpful to be able to see that something's actually happening, during the setup.

 ## Troubleshooting
 If there are problems loop through these solutions: